 Explain what each of these tools represents and provide an example and supporting material to succeed, such as that available in our Hoshin resource hub:

-Hoshin Kanri is a change in the way that many of your participants will go about planning and executing their strategy, and while they are learning, it is also a tremendous opportunity for these people to become Hoshin leaders.
+Hoshin Kanri is a change in the way that many of your participants will go about planning and executing their strategy.
+While they are learning, it is also a tremendous opportunity for these people to become Hoshin leaders.

 - Goal alignment and communication